johbar/text-extraction-service/README.md

 - Do everything in-memory and in-process, whenever you can.
 No disk I/O, no invocation of external programs (except for `wvWare`).
 - The web service client does not care that much about, say, the PDF itself, but rather the textual content and some metadata.
-  They know the URL, so that's all TES needs to do the job.
+  They don't want to download it to post it to TES, but they know the URL, so that's all TES needs to do the job.
 - The client does not care that much about the PDFs layout as they do about its textual content.
   So text returned by TES should only be semantically correct concerning the order of words on pages etc. but not accurate in presentation.
-  Join words split up by hyphens on line endings, remove newlines in order to save bandwidth etc.
+  ➡️ Join words split up by hyphens on line endings, remove newlines in order to save bandwidth etc.

+## Quick start

+On the [releases page](https://github.com/johbar/text-extraction-service/releases/) you find binaries that have libpdfium.so/.dylib embedded.

 ## Dev Setup - Building TES